nierob/qmetatype/README.txt

 - It is impossible for a user to extend collected data.
 That is example of QML in which a parallel structure has to be created.
 Similar problem is shared with data stream operators registration, and the code that tries to handle that.
+- It is not always obvious when qRegisterMetaType needs to be called.

 B. Code quality:
 - The current implementation is quite fragile from BC perspective, we store data that may not